colbec/juliacon2021poster/README.md

 When using [Flux](https://github.com/FluxML/Flux.jl) as the main learning package, these functions can be added into the main routines in strategic locations. `checkcpu()` and `checkmem()` can be used in the callback to the `train!()` function, and the `callout()` can be used whereever the programme needs to call the attention of an operator.

 `checkmem()` is particularly useful at the beginning of any run in REPL interactive mode since in back-to-back runs the memory may not be fully cleared.
 This can mean that one learning session will run without memory problems but a second identical run (with the same hyperparameters) has memory issues unless the REPL is shut down and restarted from scratch.

+First version of video can be found at https://youtu.be/rj9DgyFkn6Y